|ALL ABOUT RON|

 “That’s the impact I’ve felt since being part of the NAPA family, and those commercials have done so much to help expose NHRA drag racing to new fans.
 I never could have imagined what it would mean to be in a TV commercial.
 It’s amazing how many people recognize me from our NAPA commercials.”

-He also has a cameo role in “Snake & Mongoose: The Movie,” a feature film that comes out in 2013.
-The movie celebrates the Funny Car rivalry between Don “Snake” Prudhomme and Tom “Mongoose” McEwen that made drag racing and Funny Cars part of American mainstream culture through the marketing of the drivers and sales replica Hot Wheels toys.
+He had a cameo role in 2013 release of “Snake & Mongoo$e: The Movie” feature film.
+The movie celebrates the Funny Car rivalry between Prudhomme and Tom “Mongoose” McEwen that made drag racing and Funny Cars part of American mainstream culture through the marketing of the drivers and sales of replica Mattel’s Hot Wheels toys.

 Ron is a passionate rock aficionado and lists countless rock stars as friends and several have been his guests at various NHRA events throughout his career.
-His rocker friends range from members of iconic groups like Motley Crew and Metallica to more recent bands including Pennywise, Seether and Lifehouse.
+His rocker friends range from members of iconic groups like Metallica, Iron Maiden, Seether, Sammy Hagar and Van Halen.